Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 * Java 17
 * Java 18

-Working on a project that is still on Java 7?
+Working on a project that is using Java 13?
 Tough luck.

-Now, you could always download [OpenJDK](https://openjdk.java.net/) yourself and install it to /opt, but do that often enough and eventually /opt starts to become rather cluttered and you may not remember which project depends on which version.
+Now, I can always download [OpenJDK](https://openjdk.java.net/) myself and install it to /opt, but do that often enough and eventually /opt starts to become rather cluttered.
+Additionally, I may not remember which project depends on which version, making it risky to uninstall something.
 Not to mention the hassle of switching between different versions of Java for different projects.

 # Running Projects in Isolation
 So, to the point of this post.
 I decided I wanted to split up my computer into separate, isolated parts - one for me and